Itkhori: A Place of Religious Tolerance

 The Sahasra Lingam Shiva Temple

 There is a Shiva temple adjacent to the Bhadrakali temple.
-The Shiva-linga has no less than 1008 lingams carved into its surface.
+The Shiva linga has no less than 1008 lingams carved into its surface.
 The Nandi outside the temple is built from a single rock.
 1008 is an auspicious number in Indian culture.
+The lingam is believed to be swayambhu, meaning self-manifested.

 Buddha Stupa

-Images of 104 Bodhisattvas and 4 principal Buddha’s are sculpted on each side of a ‘stupa’-like structure.
+Images of 104 Bodhisattvas and 4 principal Buddhas are sculpted on each side of a ‘stupa ‘-like structure.
 This is a 15-ft structure, of which only the top part of 5 ft can be seen above the ground.
-The top of the Stupa is in a mace shape over which is a small cover which when lifted let ooze out droplets of water.
+The top of the Stupa is in a mace shape over which is a small cover which when lifted lets ooze out droplets of water.
 The government of Jharkhand has planned to build the highest Stupa near this site.

 10th Jain Tirthankara Sheetal Nath

-In 2012, the Archeological Survey of India has excavated an ancient Jain idol from beneath the temple compound.
-It proves that long before, Jainism was practiced here.
-A pair of foot prints which lies here are said to be of the 10th Tirthankara Sheetal Nath.
+In 2012, the Archeological Survey of India excavated an ancient Jain idol from beneath the temple compound.
+It proves that long before, Jainism was practised here.
+A pair of footprints which lie here are said to be of the 10th Tirthankara Sheetal Nath.
 This place is believed to be the birthplace of Tirthankara Sheetal Nath.
-We couldn’t see that stone-piece as that could be seen only in the afternoon.
+We couldn’t see that stone piece as that could be seen only in the afternoon.
 A huge Jain temple is being constructed nearby, which is supposed to be the second largest temple dedicated to Sheetal Nath.

 Archaeology

-Archaeologists have stumbled upon a number of antiquities, including Buddha stupas, belonging to the 9th century CE here.
+Archaeologists have stumbled upon several antiquities, including Buddha stupas, belonging to the 9th century CE here.
 Antiquities belonging to the Jainism and Hinduism were also found during the excavation.
+There are various Buddhist relics at Itkhori dating from 200 BCE to 1200 CE.
 417 idols and statues of Lord Buddha were dug out from the temple campus which are kept at a museum in the campus of the District Board.

 We had our lunch on a highway dhaba at the fringe of the Hazaribagh Wildlife Santuary and then went to visit the Chhinnamasta temple at Rajrappa.